eventter/eventter/web/content/docs/protocols.md

 AMQP uses slightly different model for decoupling producers and consumers than EventterMQ.
 To see how AMQ entities map to EventterMQ entities read through separate [AMQP 0.9.1 article]({{< ref "/docs/amqp-0-9-1.md" >}}).

+### AMQP 1.0

+AMQP 1.0 defines a binary protocol for reliable message delivery.
+It doesn't, however, provide any means to create topics or consumer groups.
+You might know AMQP 1.0 as one of the protocols supported by [ActiveMQ](https://activemq.apache.org/).

+Learn how to connect using AMQP 1.0 in a [separate article]({{< ref "/docs/amqp-1-0.md" >}}).

 ### gRPC

 gRPC API is described by `emq.proto` ([see it on GitHub](https://github.com/eventter/eventter/tree/master/mq/emq/emq.proto)).
 You can use this API to manage namespaces, topics, consumer groups, and to work with messages (publish & consume).
 To see how to use this service definition file to generate client library, see [gRPC quick start](https://grpc.io/docs/quickstart/).